-Appropriate disciplinary measures will be taken in the event that the complaint is allegations are found to be without base, appropriate ninimize damage to the reputation of the individual
+Appropriate disciplinary measures will be taken in the event that the complaint is found to be true.
+If the allegations are found to be without base, appropriate steps will be taken to minimize damage to the reputation of the individual accused.

-I, , acknowledge that I have read and understand Miracle Fo undation India's Child Safeguarding Policy, and agree that in the course of my ass of Conduct. sociation with the organization I must adhere to this Code Signed Date
+I, , acknowledge that I have read and

+undation India's Child Safeguarding Policy, and agree that ociation with the organization I must adhere to this Code

+Signed Date